The 8 kookiest records ever made by child stars of the 1970s

 4. Rodney Allen Rippy - 'Take Life a Little Easier'

 At the age of five, Rodney Allen Rippy became the youngest person ever to crack a Billboard music chart.
 It's amazing what Jack in the Box commercials can do for fame.
 His catchphrase "It's too big to eat!" was not turned into song, but "Take Life a Little Easier" was used in ads for the fast food chain.
-Take a listen, especially if you're a fan of spontaneous giggling.

 Image: Vinyl Cafe